 Steven R. Mitchell has served as a member of our board of directors since September 2020, and has served as a director of the Partnership since its founding in January 2007.
 Mr. Mitchell has served as the Chief Executive Officer of Argonaut Private Capital L.P., a private equity investment firm, since July 2016, and from November 2004 to July 2016, he was the Managing Director of Argonaut Private Equity, LLC, a private equity investment firm.
 Prior to joining Argonaut Private Equity, LLC, Mr. Mitchell was a principal in both Radical Incubation, a private equity investment firm, and 2929 Entertainment, LLC, a media company.
 Mr. Mitchell currently serves on the board of directors of Aspen Aerogels, Inc., a public company listed on the New York Stock Exchange and Alkami Technology, Inc. a public company listed on the Nasdaq.
-He also currently serves on the boards of directors of several privately owned companies, including DMB Pacific, LLC, Miratech Holdings, Inc., The Fred Jones Companies, LLC, JAC Holding Enterprises, Inc., SEF Energy, LLC, MT Group Holdings, LLC, Mark Young Construction, LLC and American Cementing, LLC.
+He also currently serves on the boards of directors of several privately owned companies, including Mammoth Carbon Products, LLC, Cypress Environmental Services, LLC, JAC Holding Enterprises, Inc., SEF Energy, LLC, MT Group Holdings, LLC, Mark Young Construction, LLC and American Cementing, LLC.
 From 1996 to 1999, Mr. Mitchell was a corporate attorney at Gibson, Dunn & Crutcher LLP.
 Mr. Mitchell received his BBA from Baylor University and his JD from the University of San Diego School of Law.
 Mr. Mitchell brings to our board of directors his public company board experience and his experience with private investments.

-Directors Continuing in Office Until the 2023 Annual Meeting of Stockholders

-Scott W. Hart has served as our Co-Chief Executive Officer since November 2019 and as a member of our board of directors since September 2020.
-Mr. Hart has also served as Co-Chief Executive Officer of the Partnership since August 2019.
-He also is a member of the Partnership's Executive Committee, Private Equity Investment Committee and Private Equity Portfolio and Risk Management Committee.
+Directors Continuing in Office Until the 2023 Annual Meeting of Stockholders member of the Partnership's Global Executive Committee, Private Equity Executive Committee, Private Equity Investment Committee and Private Equity Portfolio and Risk Management Committee.
 He has held a number of responsibilities over time, managing a number of important client relationships, serving as Co-Head of Private Equity Co-Investments between January 2013 to October 2019 and helping with opening the firm's London office.
 Prior to joining the Partnership in 2007, Mr. Hart was an Associate at TPG Capital, LP from 2005 to 2007.
 While at TPG Capital LP, Mr. Hart focused on evaluating, executing and monitoring investments for a private equity fund, as well as helping to develop views on investment thesis, valuation, financing and exit strategy.
 From 2003 to 2005, Mr. Hart worked as an Analyst at Morgan Stanley in the Consumer & Retail group, where he performed financial and strategic analysis on acquisitions, leveraged buy-outs, divestitures, and debt and equity capital markets transactions.
 Mr. Hart received his BBA from the University of Notre Dame.
-Mr. Hart brings to our board of directors his extensive experience in private markets investments and the perspective of our Co-Chief Executive Officer.
+Mr. Hart brings to our board of directors his extensive experience in private markets investments and the perspective of our Chief Executive Officer.